6 Types of EPDM Membrane: What it is, Uses, Pros, and Cons

 Cons of Ballasted EPDM Waterproofing

-• Heavy weight: Ballasted EPDM waterproofing requires a strong structural deck to support the ballast load (typically 10-12 lbs/sq. ft.).
+• Heavyweight: Ballasted EPDM membrane requires a strong structural deck to support the ballast load (typically 10-12 lbs/sq. ft.).

-• Limited roof slope: Ballasted EPDM waterproofing is not suitable for steep-sloped roofs.
+• Limited roof slope: Ballasted EPDM membrane is not suitable for steep-sloped roofs.

-• Difficult repairs and inspections: Ballasted EPDM Waterproofing requires ballast removal to access the membrane.
+• Difficult repairs and inspections: Ballasted EPDM membrane requires ballast removal to access the membrane.

-• Wind resistance concerns: Ballasted EPDM waterproofing is not ideal for high-wind zones unless secured properly.
+• Wind resistance concerns: Ballasted EPDM membrane is not ideal for high-wind zones unless secured properly.

-• Potential vegetation growth: Ballasted EPDM waterproofing may develop moss and weed growth due to organic material in the ballast.
+• Potential vegetation growth: Ballasted EPDM membrane may develop moss and weed growth due to organic material in the ballast.

 6. White EPDM Waterproofing Membrane